-The goal of this theme is to provide a powerful set of tools for creeators of various types of websites.
+The goal of this theme is to provide a powerful set of tools for creators of various types of websites, especially the municipality or local government sites.
 Being a WordPress theme, it can benefit from the whole ecosystem of this wonderful platform.
 There are thousands of free plugins which can extend your site's features and plenty of helpful resources where you can find answers to your WordPress related questions.

 We hope you will find this documentation helpful and will enjoy working with Wordbench theme as much as we enjoyed developing it.